| | |

 Finish this seam.

-Line up front and back dress pieces and sew along the sides and around the pockets.
-Finish this seam and press everything including seam edges around pockets.
+Line up the front and back dress pieces, then sew along the sides and around the pockets.
+Finish this seam and press everything, including seam edges, around pockets.

 Apply bias tape around the edges of both arm armscyes.